-This year I decided to Make Alton's recipe as written.
-I tripled the recipe and it made a total of nine fruitcakes of various sizes.
-I usually use a micro planer to zest the oranges but this year I followed Alton's directions to cut the zest off the orange and lemon.
-I chopped the peels into smaller pieces but they are still a bit assertive.
-I used three large oranges and three lemons.
-I will cut that back a bit next year.
-In the week and a half that the fruitcakes have sat, the strong citrus taste has mellowed out.
-Or, maybe it is all the apple juice and apricot brandy I have spritzd on the cakes!
+- Last year I made Alton's recipe exactly as written.
+I normally use a micro planer to zest the lemons and oranges, but last year I followed Alton's directions to cut the zest off the orange and lemon.
+I chopped the peels into smaller pieces but they were still a bit assertive.
+In the week and a half that the fruitcakes rested, the strong citrus taste did mellow out a bit.
+I will cut back a bit on the citrus peel this year.

 - 1 cup golden raisins